SmalkiGroove/heroes-expansion/doc/SKILLS.md

 ### DESTRUCTIVE_MAGIC
 - __Frost Power__ : Grants freezing effect to Ice Bolt, Circle of Winter and Deep Freeze spells, delaying target creature's turn by 1 turn.
-- __Deadly Cold__ : Makes Heroï¿½s casting of the spells Ice Bolt, Circle of Winter and Deep Freeze more powerful.
+- __Deadly Cold__ : Makes Hero’s casting of the spells Ice Bolt, Circle of Winter and Deep Freeze more powerful.
 Those spells will deal additional damage to kill one creature in the target stack (if that creature has no Immunity to Cold).
 - __Cold Steel__ : The hero enhances weapons of all troops in his or her army to strike with 10% additional ice damages.
 - __Blaze Power__ : Grants armor-damaging effect to Fireball, Firewall and Armageddon spells.
 Creatures affected by these spells suffer additional -50% defence penalty.
 - __Ignite__ : Fire spells casted by the hero in combat will ignite enemies, inflicting 50% of current spell damage to the target during next 2 rounds.